python/cpython/Doc/library/__main__.rst

 :func:`sys.exit`; typically, an integer or ``None`` (which is implicitly returned if your function does not have a return statement).

-By proactively folloiwng this convention ourselves, our module will have the same behavior when run directly (``python3 echo.py``) as it will have if we later pacakge it as an console script entrypoint in a pip-installable package.
+By proactively following this convention ourselves, our module will have the same behavior when run directly (``python3 echo.py``) as it will have if we later package it as an console script entry-point in a pip-installable package.
 We can revise the :file:`echo.py` example from earlier to follow this convention::